DoSomethingGreat07/GraphRAG/README.md

 ## Quick Start

-If you want the fastest path from clone to a working demo:
+If we want the fastest path from clone to a working demo:

 ```bash
 python3 -m venv .venv